Skip to content

 3. Click the ICS EXPORT button.

-4. Select proper options.
+4. Select prefered options.

 5. Click Save.